RalphHightower/RalphHightower.github.io/README.md

 the final landing next to the control tower of the Shuttle Landing Facility (200 yards from the runway).

+Photography is another creative endeavor that I have enjoyed since 1980.
+My first camera was the Canon A-1 which was an innovative camera for the 80's, which I still use.
+I added one of my bucket list cameras in July 2013, a Canon F-1N with the AE Finder FN and the AE Motor Drive FN.
+December 2013, I added a DSLR, the Canon 5D Mark III with the EF 24-105mm f4L.
+I enjoy photography period.
+It doesn't matter if I am shooting film or digital.

 | Content | Website |
 |---------|---------|
 | LinkedIn Profile | [RalphHightower](https://www.linkedin.com/in/ralphhightower/)|